Ajrak

-Ajrak (اجرک) is a unique form of textile block-printing found primarily in Sindh, Pakistan and South Punjab in the case of Saraiki ajrak.
-It is also found in village of Ajrakhpur in the bordering Kutch district of India.
+Ajrak (اجرک) is a unique form of textile block-printing found primarily in the Sindh region of Pakistan, as well as the South Punjab region where the Saraiki variation is found.
+In India, the ajrak can be found amongst Sindhi diaspora in Gujarat and Rajasthan states of India and village of Ajrakhpur in the Kutch district.

 Ajrak textiles like shawls or dresses display special designs and patterns made using block printing with stamps.
 Ajrak is a symbol of Sindhi culture and traditions.

-Ajrak prints are also famous in neighbouring areas of Hyderabad, Sindh, Pakistan, in Hala, due to their power from the Indus Valley civilization.
+Ajrak prints are famous in the neighboring area of Hyderabad, Sindh.